mreguant/em-course/config.md

-@def title = "Electricity Markets Course" @def prepath = "em-course" @def description = """ A 5-day course on the economincs of electricity markets taught by Mar Reguant. """ @def author = "Mar Reguant"
+@def title = "Electricity Markets Course"

-# RSS (the website_{title, descr, url} must be defined to get RSS)
-@def website_title = "Electricity Markets Course"
-@def website_descr = """ A 5-day course on the economincs of electricity markets taught by Mar Reguant. """
 @def prepath = "em-course"
+@def description = """ A 5-day course on the economincs of electricity markets taught by Mar Reguant. """
+@def author = "Mar Reguant"

 <!--
 Add here global latex commands to use throughout your pages.